Ras Disha

 Difficulty & Certification

 Sheltered bay with negligible current and shallow depth.
-Deeper reef edges at 20 m add moderate challenge.
+Reef edges at 20 m and wall section add moderate challenge for those exploring beyond the bay.

 Frequently Asked Questions